Advanced CD Player mod for audio aux-in and steering wheel control (v2.2)

-You're probably about half-way there now, so have a cup of tea and admire your handiwork.
+You're probably about half-way there now, so have a cup of tea and admire your handiwork so far.

 Cut off the 2 phono sockets from your phono cable.

 Feed them through 2 of the vent holes in the rear of the case and secure with a cable-tie.
 For STANDARD AUDIO equipped cars you only need one phono cable, as it will be using an SPDIF digital signal that encodes both stereo channels into a single digital stream.